-With diet season just around the corner you’re unsure if you’re eating plan and training will result in cutting fat not muscle… or whether you’ll end up lean but with no mass whatsoever.
+With diet season just around the corner, you’re unsure if your eating plan and training will result in cutting fat, not muscle.
+Or whether you’ll end up lean but with no mass whatsoever.

-When it comes to building muscle and shredding excess fat, you’ve always been told that there’s a bit of a trade off.
-That you can’t build muscle and lose fat at the same time.
-And that cutting fat not muscle is a pipe dream.
+When it comes to building muscle and shredding excess fat, you’ve always been told that there’s a bit of a trade-off.
+You can’t build muscle and lose fat at the same time.
+And that cutting fat, not muscle, is a pipe dream.

 Here’s what we cover: